THE GOSPEL OF MATTHEW

 1.1.2.
 The author of the Gospel of Matthew, more than the other synoptic writers, explicitly cites Old Testament messianic prophecies as having been fulfilled by Jesus.
 This is best illustrated in Matt 1-3:1: Matt 1:23 = Isa 7:14; Matt 2:6 = Micah 5:2; Matt 2:15 = Hosea 11:1; Matt 2:18 = Jer 31:15.
-What can one conclude from this about the identity of the author of the Gospel of Matthew?
-What kind of author would be interested in Jesus as the fulfillment of prophecy?
+What might you conclude about the identity of the author of the Gospel of Matthew from his interest in Jesus as the fulfilling of prophecy?

-It suggests that the author was a Jew, since a Jew would be concerned to understand Jesus as such.
+It suggests that the author was a Jew, since a Jew would be concerned to understand Jesus as the fulfilment of prophecy.

 1.2.
 External Evidence

 1.2.1.
 The earliest piece of external, direct evidence for the authorship of the Gospel of Matthew derives from Papias (60-130), as quoted by Eusebius.
 Papias makes the following obscure statement about the origin of the gospel (H.E.
 3.39.16):

 "Matthew composed the sayings in the Hebrew language and everyone interpreted as he was able."